hundredrabbits/thebook/north_pacific_logbook.md

 I am sitting in the quarter berth, still afraid to be rolled over.
 The quarter berth is the safest place to be in such an event as it is a very restrictive space.
 We got a message from our friends on the sailboat Tumbleweed today!
 Feels good to get news from the outside world, as we spend way too much time in our own heads.
 We first met Morgan and Douglas in Newport Oregon in the US, they too were going to Japan.
 We traveled together, loosely, through the South Pacific, but they left Japan for Alaska last year.

 Currently, we are more north than we want to be.
 The weather keeps pushing us that way.
 We get low after low after low, it feels like being in hell, with the possibility of good weather a distant dream.
-We'll likely keep heaving to until Sunday, depending on how the weather develops.
+We'll likely keep heaving-to until Sunday, depending on how the weather develops.
 This is not what we want, but depending on the weather it may be safer to do this.

 ##### 1200
 We had tomato pasta with green peppers for lunch, served with chocolate and clementines for dessert.
 Clementines were a gift from our good friends Ami and Ayato who came to visit us in Shimoda before we left.
 Food gifts are the best gifts.

+Everytime I eat an orange, I think of the time we spent in Minamiise, a city known for its oranges.
+There was an 'orange' shop in Gokasho, they had varieties for every season.
+Our favorite was the Dekopon, an orange hybrid, recognizable by its protruding bump on the top resembling an inverted belly-button.
+The shop sold orange-flavoured deserts, as well as fresh juice, and ice cream in the summer.
+We'd bike there once a week from our spot in Shima Yacht Harbor.
+Biting into an orange will always me back to that place.
+We ate the clementines in silence, savouring every bite, letting memories of Gokasho transit in and out of our brains.

-We are parked in the dead center of a mean system, waiting things out.
+For now, we are parked in the dead center of a mean system, waiting things out.
 Looking at the GRIB files, it's funny to see ourselves positioned in the 'eye' of this storm.
 The world around us is chaos, yet it is much quieter in our little parking lot on the ocean.

 ##### 1400
 The seas have settled, and the wind has died.
 The forecast changed.
 We motor east to get out of this patch of no-wind.
 We also use this time to charge our batteries.
 Even this far out, at 1,872 km (1011 nm), we still see some of that pesky sargassum seaweed (hondawara in Japanese), the kind that wraps around your prop and fouls it up.
 We are careful to avoid them, we would not want to dive under the boat to clear it, not out here.
-The kuro shio (black current) continues far offshore, the seaweed is carried by this current, but it is strange to see it here.
+The Kuroshio continues far offshore, the seaweed is carried by this current, but it is strange to see it here.
 We have not seen large patches, not yet.

 ##### 1600
 We stopped motoring and sailed with a reefed jib and main.
 We don't trust the weather here, better to be cautious with the amount of sail we keep up.
 The wind is coming out of the west, even if the GRIB files called for no wind.
 The seas are moderate.
 We don't know the exact wind strength as our wind meter died after the wave knocked Pino over.
 We installed telltales at various points around the boat.
 One of them is hung around a toothbrush, and is the best one we've made?
 The telltale spins right around loosely, it is sensitive and is perfect to indicate wind direction — also, it makes me laugh.

+A windmeter is useful, but not essential.
+This isn't the first time that this device has failed us, but we have learned to live without it.

 Pino is steering itself.
 We are navigating from inside, checking our heading on the side of the compass from the companionway door.
 There are zero targets on AIS, different than our 100-target average on Japan's East Coast!